sessionstar/oopsla20-artifact/README.md

     ```bash
     docker load < artifact.tar
     ```
-5. You should see in the end of the output after last operation: **TODO: Change the tag**
+5. You should see in the end of the output after last operation:
     ```
-    Loaded image: docker.pkg.github.com/sessionstar/oopsla20-artifact/artifact:latest
+    Loaded image: sessionstar2020/sessionstar:artifact
     ```
 6. Run the docker container:
     ```bash
-    docker run -it -p 3000:3000 docker.pkg.github.com/sessionstar/oopsla20-artifact/artifact:latest
+    docker run -it -p 3000:3000 sessionstar2020/sessionstar:artifact
     ```
     Note: Exposing port 3000 is optional, used for running HTTP server example.
 7. The Docker image comes with an installation of vim and nano for editing.